angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 The new `afterRenderEffect()` function allows us to control when specific tasks are executed during the DOM update process.
 The API itself mirrors the functionality of
-* [`afterRender`](https://next.angular.dev/api/core/afterRender) *(registers a callback to be invoked each time the application finishes rendering)* and
+* [`afterEveryRender`](https://angular.dev/api/core/afterEveryRender) *(register callbacks to be invoked each time the application finishes rendering, during the specified phases.)* and
-* afterNextRender *(registers callbacks to be invoked the next time the application finishes rendering, during the specified phases.)*
+* [`afterNextRender`](https://angular.dev/api/core/afterNextRender) *(register callbacks to be invoked the next time the application finishes rendering, during the specified phases.)*.

-The `afterRender` function no longer exists since Angular 20.
-Even before that, the documentation recommended specifying explicit phases with `afterNextRender` to avoid significant performance losses.
+The documentation recommends specifying explicit phases with `afterNextRender` to avoid significant performance losses.
 There is a similar recommendation for `afterRenderEffect()`: There is one signature that is intended for use and another that exists but is not recommended.

 However, there is one big difference between the hook methods and the new `afterRenderEffect()`: